genai-llm/genai-gke/stable-diffusion2/README.md

 * See [LICENSE](/LICENSE)

 **Below are the variables required to get the GKE cluster up with Autopilot / standard , private / public , TPU enabled / Disabled , GPU Enabled / Disabled etc .
-So please go through below varibales to understand if those are required to be changed or not.**
+So please go through below variables to understand if those are required to be changed or not.**
 #

 <!-- BEGIN TFDOC -->